 And So, It Begins…

-It is worth mentioning at this point that some of the foods that, according to him, were causing her symptoms were not what most would consider to be bad for you.
+It is worth mentioning at this point that some of the foods that, according to him, were causing her symptoms were not what most would consider being bad for you.
 Many of these can be found in the USDA Dietary Guidelines for Americans as good foods to eat daily.

 Foods she had to eliminate for 60 days: